Baron Brabourne

 The Baronetcy, of Mersham Hatch in the County of Kent, was created in the Baronetage of England in 1641 for Sir Norton Knatchbull, who represented Kent and New Romney in the House of Commons.
 His son, the second Baronet, also represented these constituencies in Parliament.
 His nephew, the fourth Baronet (who had succeeded his father, a younger brother of the second Baronet), sat as Member of Parliament for Rochester, Kent and Lostwithiel.
 He was succeeded by his son, the fifth Baronet, who served as High Sheriff of Kent in 1733.
 In 1746, he assumed by private act of the Parliament of Ireland the additional surname of Wyndham, pursuant to the will of his mother's father, Thomas Wyndham, 1st Baron Wyndham.
 His son, the sixth Baronet, represented Kent in Parliament.
 On his death, the title passed to his uncle, the seventh Baronet.
 He sat in the Irish House of Commons as representative for Armagh.
 His son, the eighth Baronet, was High Sheriff of Kent in 1785 and later represented Kent in the House of Commons.

 He was succeeded by his son, the ninth Baronet, whose daughter married Edward Knight, the nephew of Jane Austen.
 He represented both Kent and East Kent in Parliament and notably served as Paymaster General in the Tory administrations of Sir Robert Peel.
 His grandson, the twelfth Baronet, briefly represented East Kent in the House of Commons.
 On his death in 1917, he was succeeded by his first cousin, the 4th Baron Brabourne, who became the thirteenth Baronet of Mersham Hatch as well.

 The 8th Baron Brabourne inherited the peerage of Earl Mountbatten of Burma upon the death of his mother, Patricia Knatchbull, 2nd Countess Mountbatten of Burma, on 13 June 2017.
-As consequence, the Barony of Brabourne, as well the Knatchbull Baronetcy, became subsidiary titles to that of the earldom.
+As a consequence, the Barony of Brabourne, as well the Knatchbull Baronetcy, became subsidiary titles to that of the earldom.

 The title of the barony is pronounced "Bray-burn".
 The family seat is Broadlands, near Romsey, Hampshire.